-Innovia faced significant polypropylene resin cost increases in 2021 but successfully passed them on to customers.
-Effectively managing input cost volatility, energy and freight cost inflation while offsetting with enhanced productivity efforts and, as appropriate, price adjustments remain mission critical.
-Completing and successfully starting up the proprietary new "Ecofloat" shrink film line in Europe will be at the forefront for 2022.
+Innovia faced significant polypropylene resin indices-related price declines in second half of 2022 coupled with dramatically increased freight and energy costs that hindered results for the year.
+Effectively managing input cost volatility, energy and freight cost inflation while offsetting with enhanced productivity efforts and, as appropriate, price adjustments, remain mission critical.
+Successfully filling the capacity of the proprietary new "EcoFloat" shrink film line in Europe will be at the forefront for 2023.

-The Company concluded the year with cash on hand of \$602.1 million and unused availability on the revolving credit facility at approximately US\$1.19 billion.
-The Company's liquidity position is robust, with a net debt leverage ratio of 1.06 times Adjusted EBITDA at the end of the current year, 0.18 turns lower than 2020, despite closing on nine acquisitions in the year.
+The Company concluded the year with cash on hand of \$839.5 million and unused availability on the revolving credit facility of approximately US\$910.0 million.
+The Company's liquidity position is robust, with a net debt leverage ratio of 1.24 times Adjusted EBITDA at the end of the current year, despite business acquisitions and net capital investments of \$287.2 million and \$419.4 million, respectively, as well as \$200.0 million used to buy back the Company's Class B non-voting shares.
 As always, the Company remains focused on vigilantly managing working capital and prioritizing capital to higher-growth organic opportunities or unique acquisitions expected to enhance shareholder value.
-The Company expects capital expenditures for 2022 to be approximately \$380.0 million, supporting organic growth and new greenfield opportunities globally.
-First-quarter orders have been solid so far, but pandemic uncertainties continue.
-Expected supply chain challenges and inflationary cost pressures will need to be managed amidst once-in-a-generation conditions.
-Should demand remain solid, and recent acquisitions meet expectations, results for 2022 should strengthen.
+The Company expects capital expenditures for 2023 to be approximately \$415.0 million, supporting organic growth and new greenfield opportunities globally.
+Early first-guarter orders have been mixed but so far sufficient to realize modest sales gains.
+Inflationary input cost pressures globally, energy and commodity cost volatility particularly in Europe, and the economic impact of the conflict between Ukraine and Russia remain at the forefront of management concerns.
+If demand remains stable and the Company executes on its global growth initiatives, results for 2023 should exceed 2022.